Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 First of all, you need to take care of yourself.
 For you.
 You matter.
 Kind of a novel concept in the dog world, I know.
 There’s so much emphasis on keeping our dogs happy and healthy, that you can feel pressured to sacrifice yourself and the things that make you feel like you.

-And also, your puppy needs you to take care of yourself.
+And your puppy needs you to take care of yourself.
 For them.
-Because they need you capable of showing up with patience and compassion.
+Because they need you to be capable of showing up with patience and compassion.
 Somebody has to be the emotionally-regulated grownup in this relationship, and it ain’t gonna be the little fluffball who’s younger than some of the leftovers in your fridge.

 If the choice is between: